lampmerchant/tashnotes/macintosh/adb/keyboard/aak_media_keys.md

 ### Talk 0

-Talk 0 behaves the same way as on a standard keyboard: it reports key press events as bytes with the MSB set for a release event and clear for a press event, and scan codes in the lower seven bits.
+Talk 0 behaves the same way as on a standard keyboard: it reports key events as bytes with the MSB set for a key release and clear for a key press, and scan codes in the lower seven bits.
 It reports a maximum of two such event bytes per Talk 0 request.
 If it has only one event to report, the event byte is followed by an 0xFF byte; if it has no events to report, no reply is given.

 The scan codes used by the media key device are as follows: